Cache prefetching: Accuracy

-Accuracy is the fraction of total prefetches that were useful - i.e. the ratio of the number of memory addresses prefetched were actually referenced by the program to the total prefetches done.
+Accuracy is the fraction of total prefetches that were useful – that is, the ratio of the number of memory addresses prefetched that were actually referenced by the program to the total prefetches done.

 While it appears that having perfect accuracy might imply that there are no misses, this is not the case.
 The prefetches themselves might result in new misses if the prefetched blocks are placed directly into the cache.
-Although these may be a small fraction of the total number of misses we might see without any prefetching, this is a non-zero number of misses.
+Although these may be a small fraction of the total number of misses observed without any prefetching, this is a non-zero number of misses.